c080609a/ruby-task/README.md

 ### Comments from Jacek

-- To run application just type `ruby app.rb`
+- You can run this app using `bin/run`
-- To run specs and RuboCop use `rake`
+- Use `rake` command to run specs and rubocop tests

 ### Introduction
 First of all, thank you for taking the time to complete this test task!